 - (1) The amounts under "Cash" consist of severance payments pursuant to the severance agreements into which the Company has entered with each executive officer, as described above under "-Severance Agreements."
-Although the severance payments are not directly related to the merger, this table assumes for these purposes that a qualifying termination of employment would occur following consummation of the merger.
+This table assumes for these purposes that a qualifying termination of employment would occur following consummation of the merger.
 Under the severance agreements, executive officers are obligated to comply with certain noncompetition and nonsolicitation obligations for a period of 12 months following termination of employment as a condition to receiving severance payments.
 In addition, as described above under "-Retention Cash Bonus Awards" beginning on page 114, under the terms of the retention awards, each executive officer is entitled to receive 75% of the maximum retention award payable under the retention program upon a qualifying termination of employment.
 The executive officers are obligated to comply with certain noncompetition and nonsolicitation obligations until March 31, 2015, and will be required to return the award in the event of non-compliance.
-Although the retention awards are not directly related to the merger, this table assumes for these purposes that a qualifying termination of employment would occur by virtue of the consummation of the merger.
-If a qualifying termination does not occur, the severance benefits listed in this column will not be payable to the executive. - (2) For each executive officer (other than Mr. Tu) the amounts under "Equity" assume that none of such executive officer's Company stock options or Company RSU Awards are rolled over into Parent equity interests as discussed under "-Treatment of Executive Officer and Director Equity Awards-Treatment of Company Stock Options" and "-New Management Arrangements," and consist of the sum of (i) the aggregate value of payments in cancellation of Company stock options plus, (ii) with respect to Company RSU Awards, an amount in cash equal to the product of (A) the total number of shares of Common Stock subject to such Company RSU Awards multiplied by (B) \$13.65, plus any additional amounts related to dividend equivalents credited with respect to such Company RSU Awards prior to the effective time.
-For Mr. Tu, in addition to the amounts described above, the amounts under "Equity" assume that none of such executive officer's Company restricted shares are rolled over into Parent equity interests as discussed under "- New Management Arrangements" and accordingly include the value of payments in cancellation of his Company restricted shares, equal to the product of (x) the total number of Company restricted shares multiplied by (y) \$13.65, plus any additional amounts related to dividends payable on such Company restricted shares prior to the effective time but which remain subject to the vesting of the Company restricted shares.
-With respect to all executive officers, for purposes of unvested Company RSU Awards, any performance-based vesting condition will be treated as having been attained at the "target" level and all cash amounts received with respect to Company RSU Awards and Company restricted shares are subject to the applicable vesting provisions as described above under " The Merger Agreement - Treatment of Company Stock Options, Company Stock Unit Awards and Company Restricted Shares" beginning on page 140.
+This table assumes for these purposes that a qualifying termination of employment would occur by virtue of the consummation of the merger.
+If a qualifying termination does not occur, the severance benefits listed in this column will not be payable to the executive would receive a cash retention award payment in March 2014 in the following amounts: Mr. Clarke, \$800,000; Mr. Price, \$505,500; Ms. Quintos, \$464,500; Mr. Swainson, \$750,000; Mr. Tu, \$707,000; Mr. Haas, \$700,000; and Mr. Vaswani, \$620,000. - (2) For each executive officer (other than Mr. Tu) the amounts under "Equity" assume that none of such executive officer's Company stock options or Company RSU Awards are rolled over into Parent equity interests as discussed under "-Treatment of Executive Officer and Director Equity Awards-Treatment of Company Stock Options" and "-New Management Arrangements," and consist of the sum of (i) the aggregate value of payments in cancellation of Company stock options plus, (ii) with respect to Company RSU Awards, an amount in cash equal to the product of (A) the total number of shares of Common Stock subject to such Company RSU Awards multiplied by (B) \$13.65, plus any additional amounts related to dividend equivalents credited with respect to such Company RSU Awards prior to the effective time.
+For Mr. Tu, in addition to the amounts described above, the amounts under "Equity" assume that none of such executive officer's Company restricted shares are rolled over into Parent equity interests as discussed under "New Management Arrangements" and accordingly include the value of payments in cancellation of his Company restricted shares, equal to the product of (x) the total number of Company restricted shares multiplied by (y) \$13.65, plus any additional amounts related to dividends payable on such Company restricted shares prior to the effective time but which remain subject to the vesting of the Company restricted shares.
+With respect to all executive officers, for purposes of unvested Company RSU Awards, any performance-based vesting condition will be treated as having been attained at the "target" level and all cash amounts received with respect to Company RSU Awards and Company restricted shares are subject to the applicable vesting provisions as described above under "The Merger Agreement-Treatment of Company Stock Options, Company Stock Unit Awards and Company Restricted Shares" beginning on page 140.